Live Gallery & Review: Parkway Deliver Knockout Show at the Qudos Bank Arena 21.09.204

 Images Deb Pelser

 Sydney Olympic Park is buzzing with a frenetic energy that feels like a collision of worlds.
-The Wallabies are battling the All Blacks next door, and their roars spill over into our side of the precinct, where Parkway Drive has drawn an army of metalheads.
+The Wallabies are battling the All Blacks next door, and the rugby crowd’s roars spill over into our side of the precinct, where Parkway Drive has drawn an army of metalheads.
 It’s an odd juxtaposition—sports fans wrapped in team colours weaving through a sea of black T shirts, where Void of Vision, The Ghost Inside, and I Prevail are due to perform.
 Unfortunately Void of Vision and The Ghost Inside don’t make the stage tonight because of transport issues that delayed their arrival in Sydney.

 Nevertheless tonight feels like a storm gathering, the air thick with anticipation, and as I make my way through the chaos, the tribal pull of heavy riffs and guttural screams seems to sync with the rising pulse of the night.
 It’s a celebration, but one with an edge, where catharsis meets chaos, and Parkway Drive is about to ignite the fuse.